GabeScott/standard-works-vault/General Conference/2007 October - Have We Not Reason to Rejoice.md

 # Have We Not Reason to Rejoice?

-*By Dieter F. Uchtdorf - Of the Quorum of the Twelve Apostles*
+By Elder Dieter F. Uchtdorf - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2007 General Conference*

+>*This is a joyful religion, one of hope, strength, and deliverance.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2007/10/have-we-not-reason-to-rejoice?lang=eng)

 I still rejoice in the wonderful spirit we felt as we sang together this morning:

-Now let us rejoice in the day of salvation.
+>Now let us rejoice in the day of salvation.

-No longer as strangers on earth need we roam.
+>No longer as strangers on earth need we roam.

-Good tidings are sounding to us and each nation.
+>Good tidings are sounding to us and each nation.

-(“Now Let Us Rejoice,” Hymns, no. 3)
+>

 These words by Brother William W. Phelps are quite a contrast to the world’s tendency to focus on bad news.
-It is true, we live in a time foretold in the scriptures as a day of “wars, rumors of wars, and earthquakes in divers places” (Mormon 8:30), when “the whole earth shall be in commotion, and men’s hearts shall fail them” (D&C 45:26).
+It is true, we live in a time foretold in the scriptures as a day of “wars, rumors of wars, and earthquakes in divers places” ([[Mormon 8.30|Mormon 8:30]]), when “the whole earth shall be in commotion, and men’s hearts shall fail them” ([[D&C 45.26|D&C 45:26]]).

 But how does this affect us as members of The Church of Jesus Christ of Latter-day Saints?
 Are we living with apprehension, fear, and worry?
-Or have we, amidst all of our challenges, not reason to rejoice?
+Or have we, amidst all of our challenges, not *reason to rejoice?*

 We all go through different life experiences.
-Some are filled with joy, and others with sorrow and uncertainty.
+Some are filled with joy and others with sorrow and uncertainty.

 I remember a time when things didn’t look good for our family when I was a child.
 It was in the winter of 1944, one of the coldest during World War II.
 The war front was approaching our town, and my mother had to take us four children, leave all our possessions behind, and join the millions of fleeing refugees in a desperate search for a place to survive.
 Our father was still in the military, but he and Mother had agreed that if they were ever separated during the war, they would try to reunite at the hometown of my grandparents.
 They felt this place offered the greatest hope for shelter and safety.